ccarballolozano/transshipment-problem-solver/README.md

 2. Buid data

-   Provide the data where requested.
+   Provide the data where requested and then push the button.

    - Origins: A csv file with data of the origins.
      ```